Is It Worth Getting Pet Insurance For My Dog?

 Based on a recent American Pet Products Manufacturers Association survey, Americans spent $10.1 billion on pet health care in 2007.
 Most of these owners were uninsured.
 According to Stephens, Americans only spend about $250 million on pet insurance each year.
 It’s no wonder he predicts that this figure will rise dramatically over the next five years.
 Given family budget considerations, pet health insurance may become an economic necessity for responsible dog owners.

-In 2007, VPI Reported That These Were the Top Ten Dog Medical Claims the Company Processed:
+Last year, VPI Reported That These Were the Top Ten Dog Medical Claims the Company Processed:

 - Ear infections